cowzendux/MplusTwoLevel/README.md

 datasetLabels = ["2009 cohort"]
 waittime = 10)**
 * This would test a model where three measures assessing classroom interactions (CO, ES, and IS) are predicted by within-school (i.e., classroom) and between-school predictors (defined by the cluster variable school).
+* The program will both run the model and load the program into SPSS.
 * A single latent variable (CHSES) is created to represent child socio-economic status, based on observed variables assessing income (chincome_mean), free/reduced lunch status (chfrl_mean), and mother education (chmomed_mean).
 This is implemented at both the within level and the between level.
 * Other within-school predictors are teacher attitudes toward childen (att_ch) and teacher experience (yrs_tch).
 * The exogenous variables (CHSES, att_ch, and yrs_tch) are allowed to freely covary in the within model.